 Fun Fact: If any tank mate tries to pick a fight with your brown cory, it’s well-equipped for self-defense.
 It stings its attacker with sharp barbs.
 Its fin also has a leading spine, so tank mates can’t swallow it easily.

-This small fish often looks plain from afar, but it’s full of interesting details, like…
+Bronze Corydoras Catfish often looks plain from afar, but it’s full of interesting details.

 The standard length of the male fish is about 6.0 cm (2.4 in), and that of the female fish is about 6.5 cm (2.6 in).